* Euro off lows, steadier after early-week selloff

 * Japan nominates Kuroda as next BOJ chief as expected, no yen reaction

-* Market takes U.S. fiscal spending cuts in stride
+* Market takes U.S. fiscal spending cuts threat in stride

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, Feb 28 (Reuters) - The euro held its ground against the dollar and yen on Thursday, with euro bulls taking heart after a relatively smooth auction of Italian government bonds helped temper concerns about the country’s political deadlock.
+SYDNEY/TOKYO, Feb 28 (Reuters) - The euro held its ground against the dollar and yen on Thursday, after a relatively smooth auction of Italian government bonds helped temper concerns about the country’s political deadlock.

 Strong U.S. business spending data also boosted investors’ sentiment, easing worries about looming U.S. fiscal spending cuts and prompting the yen to resume its descent after a brief spell of sharp gains earlier this week.